-Disney decals like this are available at www.BuildYourDisneySide.com.
+Disney decals like this (without the quote) are available at www.BuildYourDisneySide.com.

 Greetings and welcome to Florida-Project.com!